Starting homeschooling at high school level often seems daunting to new homeschooling parents, but actually it isn’t.

 No matter which matric option you choose at a later stage, these resources will prepare your child very well from an academic perspective.

 These cover only the ‘basics’.
-You should also ask you child what else s/he would like to learn or spend time doing, including things which are not traditional school subjects.
-Maybe your child wants to learn to make knives, or to sew, maybe video-editing or coding or how to play the guitar.
+You should also ask your child what else s/he would like to learn or spend time doing, including things which are not traditional school subjects.
+Maybe your child wants to learn to make knives or to sew, maybe video-editing or coding or how to play the guitar.
 There is time for anything now that you are ‘free’!